jolatechno/binary-algebra/README.md

 For __AMD__ GPUs you should first specify the type of card (either `"fiji"`, `"vega10"` or `"vega20"`).

-If you encounter some errors you might want to also pass the flag  `"CCFLAGS=-fcf-protection=none"`.
+If you encounter some errors you might want to also pass the flag `"protection-none"` to disable `fcf` protection.

 All arithmetic operations, self-operators, and comparisons excluding `==, !=` (for performance reasons) are now supported on GPUs.